kengoon/Automator/README.md

     - Open the terminal on the same directory and by typing <code>Automator_Toolchain.exe --install</code> it will install the main program.

-    - After run <code>pip install -r requirements_your_system.txt</code> and substitute 'your_system' with 'win32' or 'linux'.

    ### On linux:

     - You can copy this repositry by the following command: